Capture method — Demersal otter trawl

 Criterion score: 0.5 info

 Whiting taken in this area is taken as bycatch in fisheries for other species such as haddock and anglerfish.
-Landings in 2014 were 28 t with 2t discarded.
+Landings in 2017 were 40 t.
+Catches and discards are unknown.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler